 Having a special focus lets conference attendees get in-depth information on a particular topic.
 Themed conferences can help differentiate one year’s conference from the previous year and make your event memorable.

 To come up with a theme, choose a broad topic that is relevant to your industry and that generates wide interest.
 For example, a restaurant association may hold an event with a food safety theme.

 Offer new ways of delivering your conference content

 Changes in technology mean that content formats are always shifting.
 Association professionals see this shift in the changing preferences of their attendees.
 What worked in the past is not guaranteed to be the best option in the future.

 Take a new approach to how you deliver content at your conference.
-In addition to traditional printed materials, offer content on a mobile app, content website or USB.
-This blended approach allows attendees to choose the format that best suits their learning style.
+In addition to traditional printed materials, offer content on a mobile event app, digital content library or USB.
+This blended approach allows conference attendees to choose the format that best suits their learning style.
 You may even want to send a survey to your past attendees to see what kinds of formats they prefer or would like to see in the future.

 Conferences provide attendees with a lot of information.
 Sitting and listening can be tiresome.
 Keep your conference fresh by offering a variety of session formats, such as workshops and roundtables.

 While you’re asking your attendees about their content and format preferences, ask what other types of sessions they’d like to see next year.
 This can add another layer of engagement and may help your attendees feel like a part of the process.

 Use your conference content to market for next year’s event

 The life of your our content doesn’t have to end with the event.
 Re-use these educational materials year-round to stay on your attendees’ radars.
 Ask speakers to help promote your event on social media before and after your conference by providing new content specifically for your marketing purposes.